catawiki/ios-xcode-app-module-template-legacy/README.md

 # Catawiki Xcode template

 This repository contains Xcode templates that we use for iOS development in Catawiki.
-It currently contains 4 templates:
+It currently contains 5 templates:
 - VIPER Module
 - VIPER Module tests
+- VIPER Component
 - VIPER Component tests
 - Quick Spec